 The date of this final evaluation exam of the first edition of the records will be set by the Faculty and published on its website.

-The marks of those parts passed (oral exam or written exam) will be kept for the second edition of the records (July).
+The marks of those parts passed (a. oral exam or b. written exam [including use of English, writing, reading y listening]) will be kept for the second edition of the records (July 2022).